eXpServer/expserver.github.io/docs/roadmap/index.md

 # Roadmap

----

-**What are we building?**

-Upon completing the project, we will have crafted a fully functional web server compatible with various Linux distributions. eXpServer will possess a range of capabilities, including serving static files, reverse proxying requests, load balancing, performing gzip compression, implementing caching mechanisms, rate limiting requests, supporting TLS encryption and so on.
-Notably, the server will maintain high performance standards, efficiently handling numerous requests by utilising multiple CPU cores.

----

-**How are we building it?**

-The roadmap is structured into sequential stages to ensure the gradual development of eXpServer.
+The roadmap provides a structured guide for participants to build eXpServer gradually.
+It outlines the progression of learning objectives, starting from introductory concepts and building up to advanced features and architecture.

 Each stage builds upon the previous one, ensuring a systematic approach to the project.
 Links are provided within the stage documents for additional reference of concepts as and when necessary.

-Consistency in the development schedule is recommended for maintaining clarity and coherence throughout the process of building eXpServer.
+The eXpServer project comprises 22 stages, organized into 5 phases.
+Prior to the commencement of each phase, participants receive an overview detailing what to anticipate in that phase and summarizing their progress up to that point.

 ## Stages

-### Phase 0

-> Introduction to Linux socket programming
+### Phase 0: Introduction to Linux socket programming

 - [Overview](phase-0/)
 - [Stage 0: Setup](phase-0/stage-0)